michaelpnelson/bcapp/README.txt

 Using the application:
 * Open the file "index.html" in a browser
-* Enter latitude and longitude values and press the "Send" buttons
+* Enter latitude and longitude values and press the "Send" button

 Viewing the number of API calls made:
 From a command line,